Janet Lee Stevens: Embassy bombing

-According to UCC Palestine Solidarity Campaign, a group of students and staff at University College Cork (Ireland) engaged in recording the history of Palestinian political advocacy, Stevens went to the U.S. embassy on the day of her death to urge William McIntyre, Deputy Director of USAID in Lebanon, to pledge more U.S. aid to Palestinian refugees and Lebanese Shi’a groups in Lebanon.
+According to UCC Palestine Solidarity Campaign, a group of students and staff at University College Cork (Ireland) engaged in recording the history of Palestinian political advocacy, Stevens went to the U.S. embassy on the day of her death to urge William McIntyre, deputy director of USAID in Lebanon, to pledge more U.S. aid to Palestinian refugees and Lebanese Shi'a groups in Lebanon.
 According to the University of Pennsylvania's Almanac, Stevens had also been serving as an interpreter to an Arab delegation to the embassy.

 Stevens and McIntyre were lunching together in the embassy cafeteria when a truck carrying 2,000 pounds (900 kg) of explosives crashed into the building and detonated.
 Seven floors in the middle of the building collapsed and "pancaked".
 The bombs killed 63 people, including 32 Lebanese and 17 Americans.
 At least eight of the dead were officers of the Central Intelligence Agency, including Robert Ames, the CIA's leading Middle East expert.
 The remainder were Lebanese staff and others.
 About 120 more people were injured.

 Stevens and McIntyre died instantly in the explosion.
-Stevens's former employer, Shigeo Arata, Beirut correspondent for the Japanese daily Asahi Shimbun, later identified her body in the hospital morgue of the American University of Beirut.
+Stevens's colleague, Shigeo Arata, Beirut correspondent for the Japanese daily Asahi Shimbun, later identified her body in the hospital morgue of the American University of Beirut.